-One of the first things I do with my clients is talk to them about what matters to them and take a core values inventory.
-So often in life we get caught up in stress and fear and we forget who we are and we stand for.
-Not surprisingly, straying from the things that we believe in the most deeply, cause us great distress.
+Do you know what matters to you deep down?
+A values inventory can help make this clear for you.
+So often in life, we get caught up in stress and fear, and we forget who we are and what we stand for.
+Not surprisingly, straying from the things we believe in the most deeply makes us unhappy.

 Surprisingly, knowing your values can also help you to tap into courage to overcome anxiety and depression.
-It can be the momentum you need to make a hard choice rather than to turn away or avoid or make an easy comfortable choice in
+It can be the momentum you need to make a hard choice rather than to turn away or avoid, or make an easy comfortable choice in the moment.

 Being clear on your values and setting the intention to stay true to them each day can help you to do hard things.